BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.29-beta.2 - 21 Jan 2021 =
+* Changed version of select2 library to his latest.
+* Fix issue related to Taxonomies fields, on the first submission (post creation) their values were not saved.

 = 2.5.29-beta.1 - 20 Jan 2021 =
 * Fixed issue related to checkboxes values on the metabox that's on the admin user edit screen.
 * Fixed on the fr_FR language file to avoid warnings on BuddyForms admin pages like eg Form Builder.